Copycord/Copycord/website/docs/features/structure-sync.md

 If a new sitemap arrives while a sync is already running for the same clone guild, the running sync is canceled and a new one starts with the latest data.
 Background tasks (roles, emojis, stickers, webhooks) from the canceled sync continue running independently — they are not interrupted.

+### Message buffering

+Messages that arrive for channels not yet cloned are automatically queued.
+Once the sync creates the channel and its webhook (on-demand or batch), buffered messages are replayed in order.
+No messages are dropped during sync.

+### Emoji and sticker limits

+When cloning emojis or stickers, if the clone guild hits Discord's limit (e.g., 50 emojis for unboosted servers), the sync stops.
+The limit is re-evaluated on each sync cycle.

 ### Rate limiting

-Copycord relies on discord.py's native rate limit handling for all structure sync operations.
+Copycord uses discord.py's native rate limit handling for all structure sync operations.
 When Discord returns a `429 Too Many Requests` response, the library automatically waits the required `Retry-After` duration before retrying.